sas448/CS1632_Fall2020/course-info.md

 Some guidelines:

-_1. For all graded assignments and exams, viewing the work done by your classmates (or a 3rd source) before submission is considered cheating.
+_1. For all scored deliverablesand exams, viewing the work done by your classmates (or a 3rd source) before submission is considered cheating.
 Aiding this activity is also considered cheating.
 The only exception is your designated group members for your group projects._

-_2. For ungraded in-class exercises, you are allowed (and encouraged) to look at your classmates' work and discuss it.
-If you get ample help for the exercises, you should rarely need additional help for the projects._
+_2. For unscored in-class exercises, you are allowed (and encouraged) to look at your classmates' work and discuss it.
+If you get ample help for the exercises, you should rarely need additional help for the deliverables._

-_3. If you need additional help for the projects, your best source is your instructor._
+_3. If you need additional help for the deliverables, your best source is your instructor._